Jacques Vaillant de Guélis

 Major Jacques Theodore Paul Marie Vaillant de Guélis MBE MC (6 April 1907 – 7 August 1945) was a Welsh-born French Special Operations Executive (SOE) agent during the Second World War. de Guélis was initially in the British Expeditionary Force in France in 1940 and later joined SOE and parachuted into France to organise resistance networks.
-He was badly injured in a motor accident in August 1945 and later died of his injuries in hospital.
+He was badly injured in a motor accident in May 1945 and later died of his injuries in the hospital.
 He is buried in his home town of Cardiff.